DIY and Crafts

 Image Source/Tutorial: Funfamilycrafts

 Make an ant out of an egg carton.
 Other ideas for planning a picnic learning unit can be found in this guide.
-Egg carton, googly eyes, black color, and a creative mind are all you need.
+An egg carton, googly eyes, black color, and a creative mind are all you need.

 Leaf Cutter Ants